-1. Application Submission: Providers supply comprehensive documentation, including resumes, diplomas, licenses, and references.
+1. Application Submission: Providers submit resumes, diplomas, licenses, and references.

-3. Committee Review and Approval: The credentialing committee evaluates verified data before approving the provider for network participation or facility privileges.
+3. Committee Review and Approval: Verified data is reviewed before granting network participation or privileges.

-This rigorous verification ensures only qualified professionals deliver care, fostering trust in the healthcare system.
+This thorough verification process ensures only qualified professionals deliver care, fostering trust and patient safety.

 1. Enhancing Patient Safety

-Credentialing serves as a critical safeguard against unqualified providers.
-By verifying qualifications, it minimizes the risks of medical errors and ensures that patients receive care from competent professionals.
+By verifying qualifications, Credentialing minimizes the risks of medical errors and ensures that patients receive care from competent professionals.

 2. Regulatory Compliance